oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/health-readiness-liveness/health-liveness-readiness.md

 It's started and no unexpected events!

-Now is the time to explain that "Not frozen ..." text in the status.
+Now is the time to explain that `Not frozen ...` text in the status.
 To enable us to actually simulate the service having a deadlock or resource starvation problem there's a bit of a cheat in the storefront LivenessChecker code :

 ```
 	@Override